cmiles74/VSCode-Sample/Docker-README.md

 If you're using Emacs, install the following to support the Javascript tooling.

     npm install --global tern js-beautify jshint

-### Additional Packages for Microsoft SQL Server

-If you're going to be working with SQL Server, you will need to install the command line tools.

-    sudo apt-get install mssql-tools

-So far I haven't had any luck actually logging into a SQL Server instance with these tools, if you get it working let me know!

 Build and Run the Project
 -------------------------------